mitre/response/README.md

 # Response

-A plugin for doing autonomous incident response.
+A MITRE Caldera plugin for doing autonomous incident response.

 Please note: the config file for this plugin, `conf/response.yml`, contains a field called `auto_operation_enable`.
 Setting this value to `True` (the default value is `False`) will cause Caldera to automatically create and run Blue